-Get your child's name on the State of Illinois "Waiting List" for services immediately.
+1. Get your child's name on the State of Illinois "Waiting List" for services immediately.
 Your child cannot get services unless he or she is on the list.
-The State of Illinois wrote on January 4, 2008 that one of the factors for families getting funding for services is "length of time on the [PUNS] database."
-The Waiting List is formally called PUNS - "Prioritization of Urgency of Need for Services."
-The State of Illinois is NOW pulling names off the Waiting List for Children (3-17) for the first time in 12 years.
+The State of Illinois wrote on January 4, 2008 that one of the factors for families getting funding for services is "length of time on the [PUNS] database".
+The Waiting List is formally called PUNS - "Prioritization of Urgency of Need for Services".
+The State of Illinois is NOW pulling names off the Waiting List for Children (3-17).
 The State has been regularly pulling names off the Waiting List for Adults (18+) as the result of a Court Settlement.
 Your child cannot be pulled off the Waiting List for services, if your child is not registered.